theHamdiz/nsh/README.md

 Here's what this bad boy can do for you:

-- 📁 Wave goodbye to old file & directory names and say hello to their snazzy new identities.
+- 📁 Rename file & folder names.
-- 📄 Dive deep into your files, leaving no string unturned.
+- 📄 Replace strings in file contents.
 - 🔍 Got a type?
 We can focus on specific file extensions for our makeover session.
 - 🚀 Want speed?
 Go concurrent.
 Prefer a leisurely pace?
 We do synchronous, too.
 - 🎯 Case-sensitive or case-agnostic, we cater to all tastes.
-- 🛑 Config directories are usually off-limits, but if you're feeling rebellious, we won't stop you.
+- 🛑 Config directories are usually off-limits, but if you're feeling like-it, we won't stop you.
 - 📊 Love numbers?
-Get juicy details with our tabular reports on the makeovers and mishaps.
+Get details with tabular reports on the replacements and errors encountered.
 - 🚩 Flexible with your flags, whether you like them single or double-dashed.

 > No matter the challenge, **nsh** is your all-in-one, Swiss Army knife for string manipulation.
 Whether it's filenames, dirnames, or file guts, we've got you covered. 🛡️✨